 New Platelet Rich Plasma (PRP) Injection Service at Complete Physio

 We are delighted to announce the introduction of our new Platelet Rich Plasma (PRP) service, starting from September 2019.
-Clinics will be held at the Kentish Town Health Centre and our Chelsea clinic.
+PRP is carried out at our Chelsea location on Fulham Road.

 PRP is a safe and long-lasting treatment modality.
 PRP can be used to help manage a range of degenerative conditions affecting joints and soft tissue structures such as osteoarthritis and tendinopathy.
 PRP works by utilising the body’s own natural healing processes.